scheron/bot-doc/assets/en/creating-connection.md

 The robot supports only FIX connectivity to the broker JUST2TRADE.

+Due to the specifics of this connection, full setup is only possible after contacting technical support.

 ### Name <Anchor :ids="['tc.J2T.name']" />

 A field for setting the connection name.
 This value is set for convenience, to make it easier to identify the connection in the list of transactional connections.
 Allowed characters: `_ a-z A-Z 0-9`.